gogetdata/ggd-recipes/docs/source/private_recipes.rst

 .. note::

-    The :code:`-du` argument is absent from the :code:`ggd check-recipe` command.
+    To uninstall the private data recipe you must omit the :code:`-du` argument from the :code:`ggd check-recipe` command.

 Finally
 -------

-GGD is a data management system built to mange and distribute publicly available scientific data.
+GGD is a data management system built to manage and distribute publicly available scientific data.
 As this is the main purpose of GGD we encourage user to add ggd recipes to the public ggd repositories for the scientific community to use.
-GGD is built to help remove the inconsistencies with data processing and management that has plagued researchers for year.
+GGD is built to help remove the inconsistencies with data processing and management that have plagued researchers for year.
 Therefore, GGD will continue to encourage public data access, management, and reproducibility.
-We understand that sometimes data cannot be shared publicly, but that the convenience and power of GGD can assist researchers and scientist during an analysis.
+We understand that sometimes data cannot be shared publicly, but a user may wish to use GGD to process and manage their data, as well as to use the infrastructure of data recipes for reproducibility.
 The features on this page are here to assist if you want to use GGD but truly need to retain data privacy.
 However, GGD will continue to promote public data sharing whenever possible, and therefore, the GGD features will be maintained to support such goals.